creationix/howtonode.org/articles/welcome.markdown

 This article will describe how the blog works.
 Teach a few node concepts and describe how to contribute new articles for others to enjoy.

-## Sample App - The node-blog engine. ##
+## Sample App: The node-blog engine. ##

-**UPDATE** - This site now runs on another engine, but this article is still good as a general introduction to node.
+**UPDATE**—This site now runs on another engine, but this article is still good as a general introduction to node.

 This entire site is hosted by an nginx server as static html files.
 That's right, you can hit refresh as many times as you want and my node code won't know about it.
 Think about it as super page caching.